fteychene/clever-clown/README.md

 For a local docker setup, you can run it with docker compose : `docker compose up -d`

-Since `traefik` is exposing application through domain routing we need to match `*.rokku.local` to localhost.
+Since `traefik` is exposing application through domain routing we need to match `*.clever.clown` to localhost.
 On my laptop I use `dnsmasq` for this prupose but you can do as you want.

-Local dev traefik run : `docker run --name rokku-traefik -d -p 8080:8080 -p 80:80 -v /var/run/docker.sock://var/run/docker.sock -v $PWD/traefik/traefik.toml:/etc/traefik/traefik.toml --network=rokku traefik:v3.1`
+Local dev traefik run : `docker run --name cleverclown-traefik -d -p 8080:8080 -p 80:80 -v /var/run/docker.sock://var/run/docker.sock -v $PWD/traefik/traefik.toml:/etc/traefik/traefik.toml --network=cleverclown traefik:v3.1`

 ## Example